Major NY Tech Company Founder Who Flew Flight With Shatner One Of Two Killed In NJ Plane Crash

-A pilot who recently accompanied William Shatner on a trip to space was aboard a plane that crashed and killed him and another man in New Jersey, one of his company's employees confirmed.
+A pilot and major New York tech company founder who accompanied actor William Shatner on a trip to space was aboard a plane that crashed and killed him and another man in New Jersey, one of his company's employees confirmed Friday, Nov.
+12.

-Glen M. de Vries, 49, of New York, NY, and Thomas P. Fisher, 54, of Hopatcong, NJ, were both aboard the single-engine Cessna 172 that crashed in a wooded area of a state park near Lake Kemah around 4 p.m.
-Thursday, according to New Jersey State Police spokeswoman Brandi Slota and the FAA.
+Glen M. De Vries, age 49, of New York City, and Thomas P. Fischer, age 54, of Hopatcong, New Jersey, were both aboard the single-engine Cessna 172 that crashed in a wooded area of a state park near Lake Kemah around 4 p.m.
+Thursday, Nov.
+11, according to New Jersey State Police spokeswoman Brandi Slota and the FAA.

 "The world lost a visionary," tweeted Nadia M. Bracken, who worked at Medidata Solutions, co-founded by de Vries.
 "May his legacy of innovation in the life sciences industry live on."